nebnotes/nebnotes.github.io/src/dbms.md

 ## Components of Database

-- Table : Table is collection of rows and columns that builds database.
+- **Table**: A table is a collection of rows and columns that builds the database.
-- Record: Record or row consists information about single item in database.
+- **Record**: A record, or row, consists of information about a single item in the database.
+A record is also called a tuple.
-- Field: Field contains information about certain type for all records.
+- **Field**: A field, or column, contains information about a specific attribute for all records.
 ---

+<div style="page-break-after: always;"></div>

 # MS Access